Kamalaya Review By Chris Wain17/10/2022, Chris Wain

 The service, which had always been very good, was now super-slick, (golf buggies appeared before I had barely hung up the phone; the staff at the Wellness Centre effortlessly accommodating my never-ending requests to amend my programme), and the food, such an important part of any wellness stay, was exquisite – those on the Ideal Weight Programme have a recommended menu to follow, but the choice and quality is now so superior that even those staying for two weeks will still find something new to try on Day 14.

 The Personal Training sessions were just that – personalised, and tailored specifically for me with highly knowledgeable and enthusiastic trainers, whilst the quality of the treatments seemed to have gone up a notch – for example the Traditional Asian Foot Massage with Herbal Foot Soak was 90 minutes of pure pleasure, carefully administered by an extraordinary masseur.
-I have always been a fan of Traditional Chinese Medicine, but this time under the care of Bernie, (who has a little of the mad professor about him), I had the best acupuncture sessions of my life.
-An hour’s acupuncture can often be a 5 minute chat, followed by 5 minutes of needle placement and 40 minutes of lying in the dark whilst the practitioner leaves the room, but Bernie spent the full 60 minutes with me, frequently re-adjusting the needles, flipping me over from my back onto my belly and back over again, all the time checking to see if the desired results were being achieved – superb.
+I have always been a fan of Traditional Chinese Medicine, but on this visit I had the best acupuncture sessions of my life.
+An hour’s acupuncture can often be a 5 minute chat, followed by 5 minutes of needle placement and 40 minutes of lying in the dark whilst the practitioner leaves the room, but here the kind doctor spent the full 60 minutes with me, frequently re-adjusting the needles, flipping me over from my back onto my belly and back over again, all the time checking to see if the desired results were being achieved – superb.

 The seven days flew by, my admiration for Kamalaya increasing daily, so that by the time of my Departure Consultation I was positively glowing – I was feeling energised, I had some exercise activities to take away with me, I had been given recipes by one of the supreme chefs and, as a bonus, I had also lost a few pounds.

-I have always been a fan of Kamalaya and I feel, in the two years since my last visit, that they have somehow managed to improve on what was already a highly impressive offering - adding to their exceptional staff rota with some wonderful new therapists & trainers, introducing innovative new programmes, (the Structural Revival programme is already proving to be a winner), and upgrading their facilities & equipment, (their Pilates offering is now second to none).
-This result is that, in my opinion, Kamalaya can now proudly take their place alongside the world’s very best Destination Spas.
+I have always been a fan of Kamalaya and I feel, in the two years since my last visit, that they have somehow managed to improve on what was already a highly impressive offering - adding to their exceptional staff rota with some wonderful new therapists & trainers, introducing innovative new programmes, (the Wellbeing Sabbatical and Immunity & Resilience programmes are already proving to be winners), and upgrading their facilities & equipment, (their Pilates offering is now second to none).
+This result is that, in my opinion, Kamalaya can now proudly take their place alongside the world’s very best Destination Spas

 If this blog has got you interested in starting your wellness journey call our wellness advisors at 020 7843 3597 or enquire here.